top of page

 DESIGN PHILOSOPHY

 What is Dobro Design all about?
 Simply put we strive to connect people to nature through the beauty of awe-inspiring gardens.
 In modern times, we find that the delicate balance of nature is being disturbed by the activities of man.
 As our relationship with the environment becomes fragmented, gardens are the place we retreat to reconnect to nature, to remember our unity with nature which has existed since the beginning of time.

-All of our projects are founded on three fundamental design principles to restore this connection: embracing ecological and resilient design, creating emotive and atmospheric scenic effects, and incorporating engaging aesthetics such as suggestion, irregularity, simplicity, and perishability.
+Gardens at their core are distilled and nurtured nature; they are created to engage the senses.
+As with art and beauty, we believe gardens transcend time, place, and culture; they bring joy, inspire, and ground.
 Regardless of size or place, Dobro Design bases all its work on this belief and strives to connect people to nature through the beauty of awe-inspiring gardens.

 FOUNDING PRINCIPAL